ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 -----------------
 As mentioned previously, the workflow can be run in ‘community’ or ‘nco’ mode, which determines the location and names of the output files.
-In addition to this option, output can also be in netCDF or nemsio format.
+In addition to this option, output can also be in netCDF or NEMSIO format.
 The output file format is set in the ``model_configure`` files using the ``output_file`` variable.
 At this time, due to limitations in the post-processing component, only netCDF format output is recommended for the SRW application.